omahs/dip/README.md

 - [TAO](https://github.com/tauri-apps/tao)
 - [WRY](https://github.com/tauri-apps/wry)

 Tao is a window manager and the fork of `winit`. `DesktopPlugin` depends on this library to render webview.
-And the webview is powered by WRY which is essentailly a Rust wrapper around OS specific webview.
+And the webview is powered by WRY which is essentially a Rust wrapper around OS specific webview.

 #### Why not Tauri?

-If you want to write frontend in any languages other than Rust, then Tauri is a better fit!
+If you want to write frontend in any language other than Rust, then Tauri is a better fit!
 If you want to go full Rust, then that's where `dip` shines.

 ### Dioxus